Body Scan Meditation: A Dosha-Aware Practice

 If you are a Kapha type or experiencing Kapha symptoms:

-- Breath: Energising breaths — slightly sharper inhales
+- Breath: Energising breaths.
+Slightly sharper inhales

-- Duration: 15-20 minutes
+- Duration: 15 to 20 minutes

-- Environment: Well-ventilated room; seated position if drowsy
+- Environment: Well-ventilated room.
+Seated position if drowsy

 Benefits of Regular Practice

-- Stress reduction — the parasympathetic response triggered by body scanning is well-documented
+- Stress reduction.
+The parasympathetic response triggered by body scanning is well-documented

-- Better sleep — especially when practised before bed
+- Better sleep.
+Especially when practised before bed

-- Emotional processing — the body stores emotional tension that becomes accessible through scanning
+- Emotional processing.
+The body stores emotional tension that becomes accessible through scanning

 Tips for Building a Practice

-- Practise at the same time daily for consistency
+- Same time daily for consistency

-- Do not judge what you find — observation without reaction is the practice
+- Do not judge what you find.
+Observation without reaction is the practice

 - Keep a brief journal of your observations to track patterns over time